orion-belt/vlanid-reuse/README.md

 # vlanid-reuse

+This work is sponcerd by ITRI research program

 Algorithm design and validation for efficient vlan id allocation. <br/>

 As we know vlan bit in packet header are restricted to 12 bits which leads to 2^12 ~ 4096 VLANS only.